 The speck must have found a safe place to hide – way back in my upper eyelid – because I didn’t even think about it until the next day.
 I woke up and my eye felt just a little funny, so I went downstairs to work.
-Within a couple of hours, my eye was starting to bother me.
-I asked my daughter to look and she could see this tiny speck way back in my upper eyelid, but there was no way for her to get at it.
-The next couple of hours was filled with periods of extreme pain, followed by periods where it wasn’t so bad.
+Within a couple of hours, my eye started to bother me.
+I asked my daughter to look and she could see this tiny speck way back in my upper eyelid, but she could not get it out.
+The next couple of hours I had periods of extreme pain, followed by periods where it wasn’t so bad.
 My body naturally started doing what it needed to do to get rid of the speck.
-My eyes were watering profusely and sometimes blinking uncontrollably as the tiny speck worked its way out.
+My eyes watered profusely and sometimes blinked uncontrollably as the tiny speck worked its way out.

 When our soul finally decides it is ready to be done with the speck, it is hard work.
 It hurts to move the speck into the light – to speak the truth of reality and put words to what happened.
 It hurts to relive memories, to acknowledge and forgive the brokenness of others and to realize our own responsibility.
 Periods of hard work are mixed with periods of rest – because we just cannot think about it any more.
 But little by little, the speck makes its way to the outer edge of our soul where it is is no longer hidden.
 We begin to talk to others – friends, our spouse, God, even a counselor – until one day, the speck is ready to just be plucked out.
 It has been a labor of love but it is the only way that we can truly be free.